Queensland-Chinese Academy of Sciences Collaborative Science Fund guidelines 2020

 About the program

-Queensland has a science and technology partnership with China through a Memorandum of Understanding with the Chinese Ministry of Science Technology.
-The Department of Environment and Science has a Statement of Intent with the Chinese Academy of Sciences (CAS), China’s peak research organisation.
+Queensland has a science and technology partnership with China through a Memorandum of Understanding with the Chinese Ministry of Science and Technology.
+The Department of Environment and Science Innovation (DES) has a Statement of Intent with the Chinese Academy of Sciences (CAS), China’s peak research organisation.

-The Queensland-Chinese Academy of Sciences Collaborative Science Fund (the fund) was established under the Statement of Intent.
+The Queensland-Chinese Academy of Sciences Collaborative Science Fund (the fund) was established under the agreement.

-It is anticipated that two Queensland applicants will be awarded grants of $125,000 (excluding GST) by the Queensland Government over a maximum of two years.
+It is anticipated that up to five Queensland applicants will be awarded grants of $125,000 (excluding GST) by the Queensland Government over a maximum of two years.

 In addition, each of the CAS lead participants in the successful applications will receive $125,000 from CAS.